LeidyGil/leidygil.github.io/SQL_English.md

 3. Useful guide to identify the type of join:

 **INNER JOIN**

 When to use it: When you need only the rows where there are matches in both tables.
 Result: Returns only the rows with corresponding data in both tables.

 **LEFT JOIN (or LEFT OUTER JOIN)**

 When to use it: When you need all rows from the left table and the matching rows from the right table.
 Result: Returns all rows from the left table and the matches from the right table, with NULLs where there are no matches.

 **RIGHT JOIN (or RIGHT OUTER JOIN)**

 When to use it: When you need all rows from the right table and the matching rows from the left table.
 Result: Returns all rows from the right table and the matches from the left table, with NULLs where there are no matches.

 Exercise
-We have a database with two main tables: 'autores' and 'libros'.
+* We have a database with two main tables: 'autores' and 'libros'.
-Create a query to obtain information showing the name of the author along with the title of the book they have written.
+* Create a query to obtain information showing the name of the author along with the title of the book they have written.
-The query should include only those books that have assigned authors.
+* The query should include only those books that have assigned authors.
-The columns of the query should be called: 'nombre_autor' and 'titulo_libro'.
+* The columns of the query should be called: 'nombre_autor' and 'titulo_libro'.
 ```sql
 SELECT a.nombre AS nombre_autor, l.titulo AS titulo_libro FROM autores a INNER JOIN libros l ON a.id = l.id_autor;
 ```
 Exercise
-We have a database with two main tables: 'empleados' and 'proyectos'.
+* We have a database with two main tables: 'empleados' and 'proyectos'.
-Create a query to obtain detailed information that shows the name of the employee along with the name of the project they participate in.
+* Create a query to obtain detailed information that shows the name of the employee along with the name of the project they participate in.
-The 'empleados' table has the following fields: id (unique identifier of the employee) nombre (name of the employee) id_proyecto (identifier of the project in which the employee participates) The 'proyectos' table has the following fields: id (unique identifier of the project) nombre_proyecto (name of the project)
+* The 'empleados' table has the following fields: id (unique identifier of the employee) nombre (name of the employee) id_proyecto (identifier of the project in which the employee participates) The 'proyectos' table has the following fields: id (unique identifier of the project) nombre_proyecto (name of the project)
-The result should have columns with the following names and include all employees, even if they are not assigned to any project. nombre_empleado    nombre_proyecto
+* The result should have columns with the following names and include all employees, even if they are not assigned to any project: nombre_empleado, nombre_proyecto
 ```sql
 SELECT e.nombre AS nombre_empleado, p.nombre_proyecto FROM empleados e LEFT JOIN proyectos p ON e.id_proyecto = p.id;
 ```
 Exercise
-We have a database with two main tables: 'empleados' and 'proyectos'.
+* We have a database with two main tables: 'empleados' and 'proyectos'.
-Obtain a list of all projects along with the names of the employees assigned to each project, including those projects that have no assigned employees.
+* Obtain a list of all projects along with the names of the employees assigned to each project, including those projects that have no assigned employees.
-The result should consist only of the columns 'nombre_empleado' and 'nombre_proyecto', corresponding to the name of the employee and the name of the project from their respective tables, including those without assigned employees (employee NULL).
+* The result should consist only of the columns 'nombre_empleado' and 'nombre_proyecto', corresponding to the name of the employee and the name of the project from their respective tables, including those without assigned employees (employee NULL).
 ```sql
 SELECT e.nombre AS nombre_empleado, p.nombre_proyecto FROM empleados e RIGHT JOIN proyectos p ON e.id_proyecto = p.id;
 ```